Ahmed-Shahzad10/Projects/README.md

 **Fast Exponentiation** - Ask the user to enter 2 integers a and b and output a^b (i.e. pow(a,b)) in O(lg n) time complexity.

+**Binary Code Guess** - The The user has a secret code composed of n bits (each bit is either '0' or '1').
+The program attempts to determine this secret code by iteratively guessing and refining its guesses based on feedback from the user.

 Classic Algorithms
 -----------------